salesforce/omakase/readme.md

 The project relies on the following technologies:

 1. git (duh)
-2. java 7 (make sure both the IDE and maven are setup to use it)
+2. java 8 (make sure both the IDE and maven are setup to use it)
 3. maven 3+

 run `mvn clean install` to get things going from the command line.
 It should build and run tests successfully.
 Afterwards you can import the maven project into your IDE (as an existing maven project) and go from there.

 ### Dependencies

-Non-test dependencies include Google's **Guava** library and **Logback** (used for logging).
+Non-test dependencies include Google's **Guava** library.
 Dependencies shouldn't really increase beyond that as one of the goals is simplicity and self-containment.

 ### Tests